input-output-hk/partner-chains-smart-contracts/docs/README.md

 - `MPTRootToken` with the name of the Merkle root of the transaction (calculated from from the proof) can be found in the `MPTRootTokenValidator` script address
 - chainId matches the minting policy chainId
 - recipient, amount, index and sidechainEpoch combined with merkleProof match against merkleRootHash
-- the merkleRoot where the transaction is in, and it's position in the list hashed `blake2(merkleRoot, txIdx)` of the transaction is NOT included in the distributed set[^1]
+- `claimTransactionHash` of the transaction is NOT included in the distributed set[^1]
-- a new entry with the value of `blake2(tx.recipient, tx.amount, merkleRoot)` is created in the distributed set
+- a new entry with the `claimTransactionHash` of the transaction is created in the distributed set
 - the transaction is signed by the recipient
 - the amount matches the actual tx body contents

+where the `claimTransactionHash` is a `blake2(merkleRoot, merkleEntryIndex)`, uniquely identifying a cross chain transaction by pointing to a Merkle tree and the index of the transaction in the tree's leaves

 ![SC to MC](SC-MC.svg)
 <figcaption align = "center"><i>Sidechain to Mainchain transaction (claiming tokens)</i></figcaption><br />